tomduck/pandoc-fignos/README.md

 Warning messages are a new feature of pandoc-fignos.
 The meta variable `fignos-warning-level` may be set to `0`, `1`, or `2` depending on the degree of warnings desired.
 Warning level `1` will alert users to bad references, malformed attributes, and unknown meta variables.
 Warning level `2` (the default) adds informational messages that should be helpful with debugging.
 Level `0` turns all messages off.

 Meta variable names have been updated.
 Deprecated names have been removed, and new variables have been added.
+Note in particular that the `fignos-number-sections` and `xnos-number-sections` variables have been renamed to `fignos-number-by-section` and `xnos-number-by-section`, respectively.

 The basic filter and library codes have been refactored and improved with a view toward maintainability.
 While extensive tests have been performed, some problems may have slipped through unnoticed.
 Bug reports should be submitted to our [Issues tracker].